CityOfZion/neo-python/README.md

 ## Overview

-neo-python is an alternative implementation of the original NEO VM and is easy to install/run on *nix environments.
-For Windows, installing a dependency (LevelDB) is more involved, for serious activities, either use a Linux virtual machine or run the original NEO VM on Windows.

-It comes with batteries included, ie. it runs a full node (syncing and running contracts), plus, it comes with a CLI client (through the `prompt.py`) allowing you to develop/run/test and debug your Smart Contracts written in Python.
+neo-python is an alternative implementation of the original NEO environment.
+It comes with everything necessary to build, deploy and run Smart Contracts written in Python, but is also able to work with Smart Contracts written in other languages.

 ### What does it currently do